CSET Subtest 2

 The Basic Characteristics of CSET Subtest 2

-Each test subject of CSET is further divided into a number of subtests and the test takers must attempt the questions of these subtests successfully in order to attain passing status in CSET.
-Thus, when it comes to CSET subtest 2, the following points must be taken into account by the test takers:
+Each test subject is further divided into a number of sub tests and the test takers must attempt the questions of these sub tests successfully in order to pass the test .
+Thus, when it comes to taking any of the sub tests, following points must be taken into account by the test takers:

-In CSET subtest 2, the contents include Science and Mathematics.
-Thus, the candidates are allowed to use an onscreen calculator for this subtest.
+The contents in the subtest include Science and Mathematics.
+Thus, candidates are allowed to use an onscreen calculator for this subtest.

 The time allotted for subtest 2 is 3 hours or 180 minutes.